lyndon025/playtested/src/content/article/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review.md

 ---
-title: "A family friendly stealth horror? | Hello Neighbor 2 - Review"
+author: lyndonguitar
+category: Review
-description: "When I played the original Hello Neighbor back in 2018, It was an intriguing family friendly puzzle stealth horror that was as frustrating as it exhilarating.
-Hello Neighbor 2 largely maintains the same formula, improving many mechanics from the first game but at the same time never really getting rid of the frustration factor."
+description: When I played the original Hello Neighbor back in 2018, It was an intriguing family friendly puzzle stealth horror that was as frustrating as it exhilarating.
+  Hello Neighbor 2 largely maintains the same formula, improving many mechanics from the first game but at the same time never really getting rid of the frustration factor.
+featured: false
 pubDate: 2022-12-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "hello-neighbor-2"]
+tags:
-featured: false
+- taptap
+- hello-neighbor-2
-thumb: "/images/reviews/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-0.avif"
+thumb: /images/reviews/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-0.avif
+title: A family friendly stealth horror? | Hello Neighbor 2 - Review
 ---

 <div class="gallery">